barbazul/1kfa/mod_guide_gm.md

 Special attack: the beast can disappear into the muddy terrain and later spring up behind the most vulnerable PC, as long as that PC is standing in the beast's territory.

+### Give hints

+Players will perceive the game as either "fair" or "unfair" partly based on how the foes are described by the GM before the combat begins.
+Always describe the confrontation in a way that hints at the difficulty.

+ * The two guards *exchange an unsure look and step forward*
+ * The salty pirate flashes his blade, but *simultaneously takes a step backwards towards his ship*

+ * The golem is *gargantuan and covered in scars from many battles*
+ * The *horde* of undead wolves stare at you with *unrelenting hunger*
+ * The old woman with the walking stick is *unfazed by your threats* and, *after looking you up and down, turns away with an air of dismissal*

 ## The feel of combat